blockchain-hq/x402-pocket-node-mock/nodes/PocketNodeMock/ReadMe.md

 ### Return 402 Payment Required

-Returns an HTTP 402 status with payment requirements for clients to pay in Solana SOL.
+Returns an HTTP 402 status with payment requirements for clients to pay in USDC on Solana.

 **Parameters:**
-- **Amount (SOL)**: Amount required (e.g., 0.01 for 1 cent)
+- **Amount (USDC)**: Amount required (e.g., 0.01 for 1 cent)
 - **Resource ID**: Optional unique identifier

 **Output:**